 Are There Contribution Limits on a Dependent Care FSA?

-According to SHRM, The Consolidated Appropriations Act—signed into law in 2020—allows employers who are sponsoring an FSA or dependent care benefit to grant employees the ability to roll over any unused amounts in their accounts.
-While this Act permits companies to amend their policies by providing a roll over option, it does not require it.
-The Act is authorized for the 2020 year into 2021, as well as 2021 into 2022.
+The Consolidated Appropriations Act (CAA)—signed into law in 2020—temporarily increased contribution limits and allowed employers sponsoring an FSA or dependent care benefit to grant employees the ability to roll over any unused amounts in their accounts.

-What Types of Expenses Are Eligible for Dependent Care FSA Reimbursements?
+What Types of Expenses Are Eligible for DC-FSA Reimbursements?

-These expenses must be work-related to qualify—in other words, you must pay them so you (and your spouse if filing jointly) can work or look for work.
+These expenses must be work-related to qualify—in other words, you must pay them so you (and your spouse if filing jointly) can either work or look for work.

 The money placed into the FSA can be used for a number of different needs: